intel/yask/README.md

     (-1 is used for less-common reverse-time stencils.)
   - The `yk_solution::get_var()` API now throws an exception if the named var does not exist.
 (Used to return `std::nullptr`.)
-  - Vector clustering (unrolling by the YASK compiler) is no longer supported.
+  - Vector "clustering" (unrolling by the YASK compiler) is no longer supported.
   - Read-ahead in the inner-loop is no longer supported.
   - APIs for getting OpenMP thread counts were added.